paritytech/parachains-integration-tests/bin/README.md

-Add here the chain binaries in case of using `polkadot-launch`
+Add here the chains binaries in case of using `zombientet` or `polkadot-launch`